-Key Name Default Value Required KeyFilePath None Yes, if OAuth Mechanism is set to Service Authentication (OAuthMechanism=0).
+Key Name Default Value Required KeyFilePath None Yes, if OAuth Mechanism is set to Service Authentication (OAuthMechanism=0) and KeyFile is not set.

 When configuring Service Authentication, set this option to the full path to the .p12 or .json key file that is used to authenticate the service account email address.